Some people believe that Thanksgiving is all about the turkey.

 Because we all know that Thanksgiving is just a thinly-veiled excuse to watch football and eat pie on a weekday.

-Yes, the famed chef from the French Laundry and Per Se is providing you with 11 apple pie tips—and, therefore, life tips—to help improve your holiday.
+Yes, the famed chef from the French Laundry and Per Se has providing you with 11 apple pie tips—and, therefore, life tips—to improve your holiday.
 You can catch all of his pie-related wisdom below.
-And for more hands-on help, you can also check out his latest MasterClass for the full recipe and detailed instructions.
+And for more hands-on help, you can also check out his MasterClass for the full recipe and detailed instructions.

 Thomas Keller's Apple Pie Tips

 When it comes to your classic apple pie, start with cold fats—chilled butter and lard.
 For a vegetarian replacement, opt for cold vegetable shortening or cold clarified butter in a 1:1 substitution.

 2. Check your temperature

 Just as oven temperature is important in baking, so is the temperature of your kitchen.
 Ideally, you don’t want your environment to be too hot, as butter and other fats you may be working with will melt quickly.

 Instead of using any tools to combine your crust’s ingredients, use your hands to work the flour mixture.

 When rolling your dough, gently push or slide the rolling pin across the surface of the dough to smooth out any unevenness or ridges.
 Repeat this four times, rotating the dough a quarter turn each time.